IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 attribute-map.xml
 ~~~~~~~~~~~~~~~~~

 By default, some attributes ``/etc/shibboleth/attribute-map.xml`` are commented out and "subject-id" is used instead of "eppn".
-We recommend downloading and using :download:`attribute-map.xml<../_static/installation/files/etc/shibboleth/attribute-map.xml>` instead which has these changes and should be compatible with the Dataverse installation.
+We recommend using ``attribute-map.xml`` located at ``/_static/installation/files/etc/shibboleth/attribute-map.xml`` instead which has these changes and should be compatible with the Dataverse installation.

 Shibboleth and ADFS
 ~~~~~~~~~~~~~~~~~~~
 With appropriate configuration, your Dataverse installation and Shibboleth can make use of "single sign on" using Active Directory.
 This requires configuring ``shibd`` and ``httpd`` to load appropriate libraries, and insuring that the attribute mapping matches those provided.
-Example configuration files for :download:`shibboleth2.xml <../_static/installation/files/etc/shibboleth/shibboleth2_adfs.xml>` and :download:`attribute-map.xml <../_static/installation/files/etc/shibboleth/attribute-map_adfs.xml>` may be helpful.
+Example configuration files for ``shibboleth2.xml`` located at ``/_static/installation/files/etc/shibboleth/shibboleth2_adfs.xml`` and ``attribute-map.xml`` located at ``/_static/installation/files/etc/shibboleth/attribute-map_adfs.xml`` may be helpful.
 Note that your ADFS server hostname goes in the file referenced under "MetadataProvider" in your shibboleth2.xml file.

 Disable or Reconfigure SELinux